FAQ

 If your skater wishes to continue after the month an upgrade coupon will be offered to offset the original trial price.
 More details here.

-Please visit our Fees page for details on fees and skate rentals.
+Please visit our Program and Fees page for details on fees and skate rentals.

 From September through March, Vancouver Speed Skating Club runs on-ice practices at Kitsilano Rink: 2690 Larch Street, Vancouver, BC V6K 4K9.
 Dryland takes place at the Kitsilano Community Centre.

-In spring and summer, dryland takes place at an outdoor setting, usually Emily Carr Elementary School.
+In spring and summer, dryland takes place at an outdoor setting.

 We love you already!
 Volunteers are essential!
 Vancouver Speed Skating Club is a non-profit sports club that is run completely by volunteer.
 All our board members and coordinators assist the club in their spare time.
 We encourage all members and families to help in daily activities, particularly putting mats on ice.
-Please inquire with another member about how you can help.
+If you can skate, we also strongly encourage you to contribute to coaching.
+Please inquire at info@vancouverspeedskating.com about how you can help.

 Skaters are assessed and evaluated by our coaching staff who place them in an environment that is safe and appropriate for their skill level.
-All VSSC skaters start in our Beginner group and are promoted by the coaching staff.
+All VVSSC skaters start in our Beginner group and are promoted by the coaching staff.
+Please see the Practices and Expectations page for more detail.

-Beginner skaters are not required to go to competitions.
-However, time standards are used to evaluate promotion to the Advanced group.
+Beginner skaters are not required to go to competitions, but many find it supports their growth and motivation in the sport.
+Time standards are also used to evaluate promotion to the Intermediate and Advanced group.

 We do not recommend that children from the age of 5-11 purchase speed skates due to growth and technical proficiency changes will affect blade length.

 To keep costs down and make entry to the sport easier, VSSC offers skate rentals.
-The cost of skate rental is included in your registration fee.
+The cost of skate rental can be paid during registration.

 Short track speed skates cannot be sharpened with traditional skate shop sharpening machines.
 They must be sharpened by hand.
 The club offers sharpening clinics at the beginning of the season and has sharpening equipment in the club room.
 Visit Skate Sharpening here.